ikding/pycon_2017/README.md

 * Modify the program in a small way
 * RUn your test suite
 * If a test fails, success
-* If no tests pass, utation survives
+* If no tests pass, mutation survives
 * Library: `cosmic-ray`
 	* Takes a long time to run